mocobeta/embcli/docs/docs/vector_search.md

 ### `--vector-store` option

 `--vector-store` option specifies the vector store to use for storing embeddings.
-Currently, it only supports `chroma`.

 ### `--persist-path` option

 `--persist-path` option specifies the path to the vector store to be searched.
 The default is different for each vector store.
-For Chroma, the default is `./chroma`.
+For LanceDB, the default is `./lancedb`.

 To search in `menu` collection in a different path from the default, run the following command: